zowe/docs-site/docs/user-guide/troubleshootinstall.md

  - Error message codes
  - Screenshots (if applicable)
  - Other relevant information (such as the version of Node.js that is running on the Zowe Node Server and the browser and browser version).

 ### Troubleshooting installing explorer server

 If explorer server REST APIs do not work, check the following items:

 -   Check whether your Liberty explorer server is running.

     You can check this in the Display Active \(DA\) panel of SDSF under ISPF.
-The ZOESVR started task should be running.
-If the ZOESVR task is not running, start the explorer server by using the following `START` operator command:
+The ZOWESVR started task should be running.
+If the ZOWESVR task is not running, start the explorer server by using the following `START` operator command:

     ```
-    /S ZOESVR
+    /S ZOWESVR
     ```

-    You can also use the operator command `/D A,ZOESVR` to verify whether the task is active, which alleviates the need for the \(DA\) panel of SDSF.
-If the started task is not running, ensure that your ZOESVR procedure resides in a valid PROCLIB data set, and check the task’s job output for errors.
+    You can also use the operator command `/D A,ZOWESVR` to verify whether the task is active, which alleviates the need for the DA panel of SDSF.
+If the started task is not running, ensure that your ZOWESVR procedure resides in a valid PROCLIB data set, and check the task’s job output for errors.

 -   Check whether the explorer server is started without errors.

-    In the Display Active \(DA\) panel of SDSF under ISPF, select the ZOESVR job to view the started task output.
+    In the DA panel of SDSF under ISPF, select the ZOWESVR job to view the started task output.
 If the explorer server is started without errors, you can see the following messages:

     ```
     CWWKE0001I: The server Atlas has been launched.